DecisiveAI/mdai-docs/src/install/aws/verify.md

 ----

-## Verify the MDAI Engine via kubectl
+## Verify the MDAI Nucleus via kubectl
 Ensure your cluster is up and running.

 ### Verify namespaces